 I Am Somebody

 The first is in the early days of the ministry where the words tell us the disciples are having a debate among themselves.
 It’s not an argument.
 It’s almost a good-natured competition.
 They are going at each other about greatness and what it means.
 How you define greatness early on makes a difference…and you cannot know unless you ask.
 The word for greatness here is “mega” and it has two different meanings.
 First, it describes size.
 I doubt they were interested in which disciple would be the largest.
-Second, it means rank or importance compared to someone else.
-“Who am I compared to someone else and what external measure will define greatness for me?”
+Second, it means rank or importance relative to someone else.
+“Who am I compared to another and what external measure will define greatness for me?”
 If we desire largeness we can step on a scale every morning.
 If what we desire requires regular comparison to others, it is not so easy and far more dangerous.

 The question is never settled easily or all at once, is it?
 In the essay “Dreams Are Dangerous; They Uncover Your Bones” by Diane Glancy, she speaks for many of us writing, “I am in love with ambition.
 I am burdened with ambition.
 I ask for ambition to come and bother me.
 I ask for ambition to leave.
 Ambition is a statement that defines me.
 I am unsettled by ambition.
 I am torn with ambition.
 I am certain about ambition.
 Ambition is a blessing.
 Ambition is a curse.”

 But that’s not the last time it comes up for the disciples.
 It’s still on their minds three years later toward the end of the ministry.
 What has happened in those three years?
 Adoring crowds have grown.
 Miracles have made them famous and sought after.
-They’ve beat the experts at their own game.
+They’ve beaten the experts at their own game.
 They have been associated with a genuine celebrity.
 And now it bubbles up again – but it’s a different question.
 This time they are not debating.
 They are having a heated argument.
 They are not asking about the nature of true greatness but the words here read “what is it to appear to be great?”
 They are asking, like others who have experienced some success, how to keep this going.
 It’s not a legitimate question any longer.
 It’s not the start-up question of the young but the question that often comes with success.
 It’s actually the worst question possible because all the answers are wrong.
 It’s one thing to have a genuine interest in the qualities of greatness and another to desire only the outward show but not the inward substance.